 Montana Legal Information

 In 2004, 62 percent of Montana voters passed Initiative 148 (I-148), allowing registered patients to use, possess and cultivate medical cannabis and designate a caregiver to assist them.
-Currently, registered patients and their designated caregivers may possess up to one ounce of usable cannabis and cultivate up to four mature plants and 12 immature.
+A card holder who has a registered provider may posses up to one (1) ounce of usable cannabis.
+If an individual does not have a provider listed, they may posses up to four (4) mature plants and four (4) seedlings.
+If two or more cardholders share a residence and do not have named providers, they may have a maximum of eight (8) mature plants and eight (8) seedlings.

 In 2011, the Montana legislature introduced and passed several laws to create laws and regulations that would create a state-wide licensing program but instead the legislature passed SB 423 that repealed much of the rights granted under I-148.
 SB 423 was challenged in state court blocking many of the worst provisions before it could be implemented.
 Following a lengthy court battle, the Montana Supreme Court ruled in favor of allowing SB 423 to be implemented in early 2016, which cut off almost all access for patients.